na-na-hi/renget/archive/windowsinstallguide.md

 Verify SHA-256 with 7zip
 https://www.7-zip.org/download.html
 Install 7zip > right click ISO > CRC SHA > SHA-256
-If the SHA-256 matches the one from visualstudio.com, then the file is bit for bit identical to the official one and safe.
+If the SHA-256 matches the one from visualstudio.com, then the file has not been tampered with since release.

 ######Step 2: Download Rufus and flash to USB
 https://github.com/pbatard/rufus/releases/